SoyebAkhatar/project2/README.md

-# new project was created from local system
+# new project
+this is created by soyeb, created from local system